-Local Community Resources for Drug Addiction and Abuse Near Laguna Niguel
+Local Community Resources for Drug Addiction Near Laguna Niguel

 Laguna Niguel, California, is a small city in Orange County, with just shy of 65,000 residents.
 The median age for residents in this planned community is 43.9 years old, roughly middle aged.
 This bucolic city is located at the midpoint between Los Angeles and San Diego.
 The city’s name comes from the Spanish word laguna, meaning lagoon, and Nigueli, the name of a nearby Janueno Indian village.